Are you ready to join the 19 million current sellers on eBay? If so, this is the perfect guide for you.

 Once you’ve found what you like, try to stick to that.
 Having pictures in your eBay store that have the same look will give it a branded feel, just like shopping any other clothing website.

 eBay allows for 12 pictures to accompany the listing, so do your best to try to fill these spots.

 Take pictures from all sides/angles, any tags including the label, care tag, style number, measurements, close up shots of fabric/patterns, and imperfections (if any).

-eBay also allows you to upload a video which is another helpful tool for sellers to show even more detail about the item!
+eBay also allows you to upload a video to your listing.
+This is another helpful tool for sellers to show even more detail about the item.
 This will likely increase your engagement with potential buyers and lead to a quicker sale.